oltodosel/interSubs/README.md

 Pons has an API, but it's limited to 1k requests per month, so scraping it is.

 Doesn't work with DVD (picture based) subtitles, only the text-based ones.

+Can colorize nouns by gender; German only with given dictionary.

 Can extend time of subs showing; for slow readers